themaninthesuitcase/themaninthesuitcase.github.io/tkvoice/hardware.md

 You will need three components: A microphone, a speaker and a splitter cable.

+_Please note not all recommendations have been tested by myself and may be community reported.
+These will be worded accordingly._

 ## Splitter Cable
-The splitter cable breaks out the iPhone input into a seperate microphone and headphone connector.
+The splitter cable breaks out the iPhone input into a separate microphone and headphone connector.
 These are often called headset splitters and are used with in gaming circles.
 There's also a very similar looking splitter which gives 2 headphone outputs.
 They look similar, cost about the same and some have very similar descriptions.
-Take care when ordering.
+They also won't work, take care when ordering.

 ### Recommended
 Currently there following splitters are recommended: